michaela10c/connectome-fidelity/README.md

 | Exp 2: ON+OFF edges (24 cond.) | 0.647 | < 0.0001 | [0.052, 0.753] |

-Linear CKA (Kornblith et al. 2019) between mean CC and mean random population matrices is significantly below 1 in both experiments (permutation test, 10,000 permutations), confirming that the RSA-based fidelity result holds under an independent geometric similarity metric that operates on raw activation matrices rather than RDMs.
+Linear CKA (Kornblith et al. 2019) between mean CC and mean random population matrices is significantly greater than chance in both experiments (permutation test, 10,000 permutations), confirming that the RSA-based fidelity result holds under an independent geometric similarity metric that operates on raw activation matrices rather than RDMs.
 Bootstrap CIs are wide, reflecting genuine model-level variability; the permutation test is the